Escobar Partido

 Escobar Partido is a partido in the northern part of the Gran Buenos Aires urban area, in Buenos Aires Province, Argentina.

 The provincial subdivision has a population of about 178,000 inhabitants in an area of 277 km2, and its capital city is Belén de Escobar, which is 32 km from Buenos Aires.

-Escobar is home to an significant population of Japanese Argentines.
+Escobar is home to a significant population of Japanese Argentines.